HugCls/HugCls/README.md

-2024-07-08: "The friend is the man who knows all about you, and still likes you." - Elbert Hubbard
+2024-07-09: "The enemy is a very good teacher." - Dalai Lama